 PS -- A small disclaimer: I have known Jim McKelvey since he was a freshman in my introductory CS class at Washington University.
 We were co-conspirators in the publication of his first book.
 We spent hours talking and I have enjoyed his friendship.
 His loyalty to his family is remarkable.
 His personal and financial philanthropy have brought a strong ,fresh breath of life to his beneficiaries.

-Bob Rouse is a longtime RLF Facilitator.
-He can be reached at firstname.lastname@example.org
+Longtime RLF Facilitator Bob Rouse can be reached at email@example.com

 By Cheryl Morgan -- RLF Facilitator